stackbit-projects/online-shopping-mauritius-91057/content/pages/index.md

       keyName: property
     - name: 'og:description'
       value: >-
         Your guide to the growing sector of online shopping in Mauritius.
-We have tested and reviewed the best Mauritius online shops & delivery services.
+List of most popular Mauritius online shops and delivery services based on customers reviews.
       keyName: property
     - name: 'og:image'
       value: /images/Online-shopping-Mauritius-e-commerce-online-internet-shops.jpeg